The Texas Longhorn

-Registered Texas Longhorns that are bred for exceptional genetics, great dispositions, exciting colors, super horns, and easy keeping!
-We are members of the TLBAA, and abide by the Longhorn Code of Honor ™.
+We breed Longhorns for exceptional genetics, great dispositions, exciting colors, super horns, and easy keeping!
 Our Longhorns make exceptional breeding stock, show animals, pasture pets, herd sires, and trophy steers.
 Y4 Longhorns offers affordable prices, starter herds, and other packages!

-A 2013 study at the University of Texas in Austin analyzed DNA and found that the Texas Longhorns were direct descendants from the cattle brought by Christopher Columbus in 1493.
+A 2013 study at the University of Texas analyzed DNA and found that Longhorns were direct descendants from the cattle brought by Christopher Columbus in 1493.
 Before then, there were only buffalo in the Western Hemisphere.
 Spaniards continued to ship cows for the next 20 years, and the Longhorns arrived in what is now Texas by the early 1600's.

 After the civil war, the long horned, rugged animals were gathered and herded north to provide beef and hides to the US and Europe.
 The longhorns were a main source of income for Texas in the post-war years.
 The cowboys that worked them made very little money but earned reputations of being the toughest around as they spent months moving the wild longhorns up the Chisolm and other trails north out of Texas.